lukasz-er1/first-steps/README.md

 # first-steps
-Documentation of my learning to code in python.
+Documentation of my first steps in python.